-Junior Advertising Creative (level 3)
+Junior Advertising Creative EPA

+The Junior Advertising Creative EPA is the end-point assessment for this level 3 standard.
 Advertising creatives are responsible for creating original, exciting and memorable ideas that meet a client or organisation’s brief (there are two types of brief - the marketing business brief, and a focused creative brief used to inform creatives of the task) which can then be used in a range of mediums including television, radio, newspapers, cinema and social media, and other digital platforms.

 They report into, and are supported by, more senior advertising creatives.
 The junior advertising creative originates the idea and may work with advertising executives who act as the link between them and the client.
 They also work with others in the industry who are involved in delivery of the idea, such as junior content producers.
 Typically, this includes film directors, photographers, artists, illustrators, musicians and designers.
 They might occasionally be asked to present their ideas to the client, but this varies from company to company.